Central Sikh Temple

-Central Sikh Temple or Central Sikh Gurdwara is the first Sikh gurdwara in Singapore.
+Central Sikh Temple or Central Sikh Gurdwara is a Sikh gurdwara in Singapore.
 Established in 1912, the temple had relocated several times before moving to its current site at Towner Road at the junction of Serangoon Road in Kallang in 1986 near Boon Keng MRT station.
+It is one of the seven Sikh temples located in Singapore.
+Beside the temple is a seven-story structure of the Sikh community that hosts cultural activities and religious classes.

 History

+The Singaporean Sikh community was using the Police Gurdwara Sahib at Pearl’s Hill until the community decided to construct a new temple in 1912 with support from Sindhis and the Straits Settlements Police, Singapore Branch.
 As the number of Sikh immigrants in Singapore increased, a group of Sikhs purchased a bungalow at Queen Street, Singapore with the help of Wassiamull, a Sindhi merchant, to have a place of worship.
-The bungalow eventually became a gurdwara and established as the Central Sikh Temple, or Wadda Gurdwara, which meant "The Big Temple".
+The bungalow eventually became a gurdwara and established as the Queen Street Gurdwara Sahib, or Wadda Gurdwara, which meant "The Big Temple".